Manihass/HotstarClone/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute the code for personal or commercial use.

-## Support
-For any questions or issues regarding this project, please contact [Your Email Address].

-Enjoy streaming with your Hotstar Clone! 🎬🍿